Sam Griffiths-Jones (PI)

 Zhengxue Wang (PhD student — 2015-2020)

 Yuki hails from the fair country of China, and came to us via a degree in Biomedical Sciences in Manchester where she completed her final year undergraduate project in the SGJlab.
 She enjoyed the computational work so much she stayed to combine wet and dry work to look at why microRNA knockouts don’t tend to produce obvious phenotypes.
 She attempts to visualise microRNA and target gene expression using FISH techniques in Matt Ronshaugen’s lab.

 Mark Reardon (PhD student — 2016-2021)

 Mark has a long history of software engineering behind him, but despite that, has proved extremely able to engage in some dirty bioinformatic data analysis.
 An MSc in Bioinformatics in Manchester was the first step in his career change, and a BBSRC-funded PhD place followed.
 Mark is studying copy number variation and its effects of microRNA expression and targeting.
 He is also very interested in dating gene duplication events.

 Llilians Calvo Gonzalez (PhD student — 2017-2021)

 Llilians really is the most traveled SGJlab member.
-She says that being hailing from Havana, Cuba is almost like being born in a magical place.
+She says that hailing from Havana, Cuba is almost like being born in a magical place.
 She got her first degree in France, in Biology and Ecology, and a Masters in Molecular Biology in Montreal, where she studied how chemotherapy can trigger senescence of ovarian cancer cells.
 After a brief interlude traveling in South America, she moved to Manchester to start her Wellcome Trust-funded PhD.
-She says that she decided that a project with Sam and Matt was the chace she was looking for to do cool science, work on insect development and try to learn some computational skills.
+She says that she decided that a project with Sam and Matt was the chance she was looking for to do cool science, work on insect development and try to learn some computational skills.

 Lorenzo Gallicchio (PhD student — 2017-2020)